directus/directus/docs/configuration/webhooks.md

 - **Status** — Whether the webhook is active (enabled) or inactive (disabled)
 - **Data** — Whether the event's data should be sent along with the request
 - **Trigger Actions** — The specific actions that will trigger the event
-- **Trigger Collections** — The specific collections for which the above actions will trigger the event
+- **Trigger Collections** — The specific collections for which the above actions will trigger events

 ## Disabling Webhooks